 Insurance companies have used modern technology to reward safe drivers and further refine their models.
 Insurance is based on projections and probability, like your age, your gender, the model of your car, your past driving history and previous insurance records.
 These are all factors considered by insurance companies.

 Now, instead of only using probabilities, they can collect real-time data from customers for more sophisticated data analysis and accident probability analysis.
 Even if it seems invasive, if you drive safely it can mean lower premiums and long-term savings.

-If insurers don’t use a mileage tracking device, they can collect mileage through your personal reporting, databases, or third parties such as your mechanic.
+If insurers don’t use a mileage-tracking device, they can collect mileage through your personal reporting and databases.
 Generally speaking, insurers will ask you for an estimate of your total mileage, but they might also take an annual odometer reading for verification purposes as well.

 If they choose to use databases or repair shops’ information, they could have an accurate odometer reading at any point in time.
 Some carriers also verify vehicle mileage using motor vehicle records (MVRs).
 It is important to report mileage as accurately as possible to insurance companies for fair premiums and to avoid insurance fraud, according to a 2022 article from Experian.

-Although they have a right to know your mileage, you will have to agree specifically to install a tracking device or dongle.
+Although they have a right to know your mileage, you will have to agree to install a tracking device or dongle.
 Some insurance companies don’t require them, while others offer them as an optional feature.
 If you agree to install the device and allow the insurance company to use that information, it can lead to lower rates if you’re a good driver.

-However, keep in mind that evidence of low annual mileage and safe driving will benefit your insurance record and may lead to lower insurance premiums.
-Whether you choose a smartphone app, car attachment, or self-reporting, it’s a good idea to be prepared for unexpected vehicle expenses, maintenance, and repairs.
+Keep in mind that evidence of low annual mileage and safe driving could benefit your insurance record and may lead to lower insurance premiums.
+Whether you choose a smartphone app, car attachment or self-reporting, it’s a good idea to be prepared for unexpected vehicle expenses, maintenance and repairs.